 After she left, she told my mother that I had stolen her pictures.

 She came to say goodbye before returning to her home in Japan, dropping a final packet of pictures on my dresser.
 After she’d gone, I finished nursing my baby, picked up the envelope and pulled out the pictures.
 I found the negatives in sleeves, with twelve of them marked for reprints.
-I held them up to the light and discovered that she’d made copies of twelve of the pictures that I had deemed too private to show.
+I held them up to the light and discovered that she’d made copies of twelve of the pictures that I specifically deemed too private.
 The pictures she’d taken were of me at my most vulnerable, at the moment my daughter was being born.
-I was livid.

 I emailed her a furious demand that she return the pictures.
 She ignored it.